tc45/GetInventory/README.md

 **Vendor OS Supported**
 * Cisco IOS
 * Cisco NX-OS
-**Beta**
-* Cisco IOS XR
+* Cisco IOS XR **Beta**
 **Coming Soon**
-* Extreme EXOS

 ## Platform Support

-GetInventory is intended to be cross-platform supportable, but has only been Fully tested on Windows platforms.
-LINUX or MAC is in Beta mode, please report any issues when utilizing with these platforms.
+GetInventory is intended to be cross-platform supportable, and has tested on Windows and MAC platforms.
+LINUX is in Beta mode, please report any issues when utilizing with these platforms.

 ## Getting Started